sam-dude/Pusher-Mastery/README.md

 # Pusher Mastery - Notebook-Based Structure
-In this experiment I learn to try different deep learning algorithm for  Deep dive into robotic manipulation using Reinforcement Learning.
+This is a deep dive into robotic manipulation using Reinforcement Learning.
+In this experiment I learn to try different deep learning algorithm for Pusher environment provided by Gymnasium

 ## Getting Started
 1. Activate environment: \`source pusher_env/bin/activate\`